kristyanYochev/blog/content/posts/taking-off.md

 kind of learning is called _kinesthetic learning_, and possibly the best summary of that is the
 [video on complex games' tutorials by Game Maker's Toolkit](https://www.youtube.com/watch?v=-GV814cWiAw).

+### The Boring Stuff

+Seeing as I'm in my last months of studying, I will be primarily focusing on finishing my degree, so the prototype is not going to see the light of day for quite a while.
+The year is slowly coming to a close, so my workload is not immense, but I still won't be able to work full-time on the prototype until mid-July.
+Still, it is small enough that by then it should be in a mostly done state, even with my current schedule.

+In terms of engine, I'm going with Godot, mostly because of its nice UI system and its support for C# as a scripting language.

+## Big Picture

+This is just the start of this game development journey, I have no idea how long it's going to take or whether it will ever finish.
+I hope it gets to see the light of day and be enjoyed by many people.
+See you in the next one!